spywhere/plug.nvim/docs/extensions/api.md

 extension for certain events that might occurred by your extension.

 Please note that event dispatched from your extension will always prefixed with an extension name.
-So if your plugin named `my_extension` and dispatch `my_event` event, the handler on another extension should handle the event named `my_extension.my_event`.
+So if your extension named `my_extension` and dispatch `my_event` event, the handler on another extension should handle the event named `my_extension.my_event`.